 MIDEM also acts as a venue for several awards ceremonies such as the MIDEM Classical Awards (since 2005).
 MIDEM now includes Midemlab, an event devoted to monetizing music in the digital age.

 The next MIDEM will take place from June 6 to 9 2017, Palais des Festivals et des Congrès, Cannes, France.
+NOTE: if you register by March 31, 2017 you can save EUR245 on the walk-in rate!

 Who should attend MIDEM?